statechannels/go-nitro/docs/applications/0020-web3torrent.md

+---
+description: Adding cryptopayments to an OG p2p protocol running in the browser.
+---

 # Web3Torrent

 [Web3Torrent](https://web3torrent.statechannels.org) is a proof of concept state channel application powered by Nitro.
 It shows off the power of virtual channels by allowing seeders to earn from peers in a torrent swarm who download from them.
 It is built on [webTorrent](https://webtorrent.io/).